jehlers42/Sqwar_UI/README.md

 #### eAlign
 * Typing /align in chat will display a segmented grid overlay, helpful for placing UI elements in accurate positions.
 #### Quartz
 * Depending on your resolution, the player and enemy cast bars may be out of place.
-If they are, type `/quartz3` unlock in chat to unlock the bars.
+If they are, type `/quartz unlock` in chat to unlock the bars.
 From here, you can drag them to the correct position just above each healthbar.<br />
 _**Tip**: Select yourself, then right click the Raven minimap button, to see the gap of space where the cast bars should reside._
 #### Skada
 * You may notice my character’s name already showing in Skada.
 Clear this by clicking the X in Skada’s title bar, then click the checkmark to clear its history.